 In early 1995, Eazy entered the hospital with respiratory difficulties, believing he had developed asthma.
 The diagnosis was far more serious: he had contracted AIDS.
 Eazy announced his plight to the public shortly thereafter, winning admiration for his straightforward attitude.
 Sadly, just a few weeks later, on March 26, 1995, the disease claimed his life.
-The record he had been working on, Str8 Off tha Streetz of Muthaphukkin Compton, was released posthumously (in unfinished form) later on in the year.
-In 2002, on the seventh anniversary of his death, some previously unreleased material from the Ruthless vaults was released as the EP Impact of a Legend, which was accompanied by a DVD. ~ Steve Huey
+The record he had been working on, Str8 Off tha Streetz of Muthaphukkin Compton, was released posthumously (in unfinished form) later in the year.
+In 2002, on the seventh anniversary of his death, some previously unreleased material from the Ruthless vaults was released as the EP Impact of a Legend, which was accompanied by a DVD.
+Additional posthumous compilations followed.

 In 2015, the critically acclaimed, Academy-Award-nominated N.W.A. biopic Straight Outta Compton was released in theaters.
 Focusing on the creation and rise of the seminal gangsta rap crew, Compton was dedicated to Eazy.
 It went on to make over $200 million worldwide at the box office and inspired a cultural resurgance for N.W.A.
 With increased mainstream recognition of N.W.A.'s legacy in the history of rap and hip-hop, Eazy received a posthumous honor for his contribution to music with his induction into the Rock 'N Roll Hall of Fame in 2016. ~ Steve Huey